Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 The Cross-Training Advantage

 Similarly, runners who add cycling often find improved leg strength and cardiovascular capacity that translates back to faster running times.
+I’ve experienced this firsthand, and the carryover is real.

 Bottom Line